 U.S. Navy Capt.
-Jeff Grimes, chief of staff for Joint Region Marianas, told reporters he didn't know when the drills would resume.
+Jeff Grimes, chief of staff for Joint Region Marianas, said the authorities involved were working to assess the situation and didn't know when the drills would resume.

 The drills around Guam and Tinian islands were scheduled to include amphibious landings, delivering forces by helicopter and urban patrols.

-Two French ships on a four-month deployment to the Indian and Pacific oceans were to be featured in the drills.
+Two French ships on a four-month deployment to the Indian and Pacific oceans were to be involved.
 Joining were Japanese forces, U.K. helicopters and 70 U.K. troops deployed with the French amphibious assault ship FS Mistral.
 Parts of the exercise were to feature British helicopters taking U.S. Marines ashore from a French vessel.

-China claims virtually the entire South China Sea and has aggressively tried to fortify its foothold in recent years by transforming seven mostly submerged reefs into island outposts, some with runways and radars and — more recently — weapons systems.
-The work is opposed by the other claimants to the atolls and the United States, which insists on freedom of navigation in international waters.
+China claims virtually the entire South China Sea and has tried to fortify those claims by building islands — some with runways, radars and weapons systems — on seven mostly submerged reefs.
+The reclamation work is opposed by other governments that claim the atolls and by the United States, which insists on freedom of navigation in international waters.

-China says its island construction is mainly for civilian purposes, particularly to increase safety for ships.
+China says its work is intended to improve safety for ships and meet other civilian purposes.
 It has said it won't interfere with freedom of navigation or overflight, although questions remain on whether that includes military ships and aircraft.

-The letter from Republican Sen. Bob Corker, Democrat Sen. Ben Cardin and five other senators supported a recent assessment by the commander of U.S. forces in the Pacific that China is militarizing the South China Sea and is continuing a "methodical strategy" to control it.
+This week members of the Senate Foreign Relations Committee expressed concern that the U.S. hasn't conducted freedom-of-navigation operations since October.
+Republican Bob Corker, Democrat Ben Cardin and five other senators wrote the letter to President Donald Trump, saying they supported a recent U.S. military assessment that China is militarizing the South China Sea and is continuing a "methodical strategy" to control it.

 Japan, which sent 50 soldiers and 160 sailors and landing craft, has been investing in amphibious training so it can defend its own islands.
-Tokyo is particularly concerned China might attempt to take over rocky, uninhabited outcrops in the East China Sea that Japan controls but Beijing claims.
+Japan controls a group of rocky, uninhabited outcrops in the East China Sea that Beijing also claims.
 Japan calls the islands Senkaku while China calls them Diaoyu.
-Japan has also expressed an interest in vessels being able to freely transit the South China Sea.

-Guam and Tinian are about 1,500 miles (2,400 kilometers) south of Tokyo.
-They're about the same distance to the east from Manila, Philippines.
+Guam and Tinian are about 1,500 miles (2,400 kilometers) south of Tokyo and about the same distance to the east from Manila, Philippines.

 McAvoy reported from Honolulu.
-Associated Press writer Matthew Pennington contributed to this report from Washington.
+Associated Press writer Matthew Pennington in Washington and Mari Yamaguchi in Tokyo contributed to this report..